Origins of Barbecue and 36 BBQ Dishes around the World

 A word here on the origins of the word barbecue – the word barbacòa eventually made its way into English but likely had some French influence before that which is how the two spellings barbecue and barbeque came about.
 The word barbecue can be used to mean both the means of grilling food with wood or charcoal or the actual oven/stove/pit or method of fire used.

 Because barbecue is a relatively simple process using wood or charcoal you don’t need anything fancy to build one.
 A pit dug in the ground, a metal grate or rack even a simple clay oven can be used for Barbeque.
 Around the world, most countries have their own version or style of BBQ and barbeque has evolved into a distinct food culture category.

-- History of Barbecue and 36 BBQ dishes around the world
+- Origins of Barbecue and 36 BBQ Dishes around the World

-- History of Barbecue – the origin of the word barbecue
+- History of Barbecue – the origins of the word barbecue

 - Barbecue and black culture in America